Despite improvements in overall health and well-being in the United States over the past several decades, disparities in health and

-The National Partnership for Action to End Health Disparities (NPA) was established to mobilize a nationwide, comprehensive, community-driven, and sustained approach to combating health disparities
+The NPA was established to mobilize a nationwide, comprehensive, community-driven, and sustained approach to combating health disparities

 The mission of the NPA is to increase the effectiveness of programs that target the elimination of health disparities through the coordination of partners, leaders, and stakeholders committed to action.